erdahuja/mergedup/ReadMe.md

     In the windows that pops up, click Install, and agree to the Terms of Service.

 ## Commands
-"make db": db can be reset using
+`make db`: db can be reset using
-"make run": project can be run using
+`make run`: project can be run using
-"make status-debug"/"make status-api" : server status can be checked running or not
+`make status-debug`/`make status-api`: server status can be checked running or not

 ## First Step
 Two users will be seeded on running migration (already done if you want to skip the step)